-Young professionals looking for quality finishes and a lower price tag are the target of a new housing trend sweeping the U.S.
+As Canadian housing prices and apartment rents reach new heights, young professionals looking for quality finishes and a lower price tag are the target of a new housing trend sweeping the U.S.

-“Co-living” is the latest offering from real estate companies looking to house growing urban populations in a way that’s cost-effective for both tenants and developers.
+Co-living is the latest offering from real estate companies looking to house growing urban populations in a way that’s cost-effective for both tenants and developers.

-For the same price as a regular one or two-bedroom apartment, co-living offers residents fully-furnished smaller units with common living areas and amenities.
+For the same price as a regular one or two-bedroom apartment, co-living offers residents fully furnished smaller units with common living areas and amenities.

 The ability to accommodate more tenants in less space lends financial viability to the co-living business model as land and development costs continue to rise.